 - The IRQ have channels that are numbered and the devices use these channels to get the processors attention

-Symptoms of IRQ Conflicts:
+Symptoms of IRQ Conflicts

 - Crackling or other artifacts when playing back a project

-- Your PC wont boot up
+- Your PC won't boot up.
+A horrible feeling!

-- Your PC will lock Up
+- Your PC will lock up.
+Just as horrible!

 - Corrupt files when transferring